jessepav/lacygoill-wiki-backup/admin/systemd.md

 ---

-Many unit file options can be set using the so called unit specifiers – wildcard strings that are dynamically replaced with unit parameters when the unit file is loaded.
+Many unit file options can be set using the so called unit specifiers – wildcard strings that are  dynamically replaced by unit parameters when  the unit file is loaded.
 This  enables  creation of  generic  unit  files  that  serve as  templates  for generating instantiated units.